Cover Letters

 Research Statements

 Some applications ask for a short research statement.
-This is your opportunity to propose a research plan and show how this builds on your current expertise and achievements.
+This is your opportunity to showcase your vision for your research, propose a research plan and show how this builds on your current expertise and achievements.
 It forms the basis for discussions and your presentation if you are invited for interview.

 Remember to: